page_title_detailed

 • Check your informed consent document to see what costs you could have.

 Keep in mind that you may leave a clinical trial at any point.
-Be sure to talk with the clinical trial team before making a decision to stop your participation.
-They can help you with a problem.
+Be sure to talk with the clinical trial team before deciding to stop your participation.
+They can help you navigate any potential challenges.

 general_content